chaseruskin/orbit/docs/src/topic/core_visibility.md

 A good rule of thumb when thinking about accessibility is to make everything as private as possible; make accessible only what is strictly necessary.
 In the context of packages, this typically means making the following private to an package:

 - __Testbenches__: These modules are typically only used when actively developing a project, not when it is needed as a dependency.
 A source file that contains a testbench is typically named with a `_tb` suffix.
 - __Board-level design units__: These modules are typically designed around application-specific requirements, stitching together the physical board's interface with the core logic of the application.
-An application would require its own board-level design unit, thus not making it a good candidate for accessibility within an project.
+An application would require its own board-level design unit, thus not making it a good candidate for accessibility within a project.
 A source file that contains a board-level design unit is typically named with `top` or `app`.

-Any other design units that should be left private are up to the developer and greatly depend on how an project's code is organized.
+Any other design units that should be left private are up to the developer and greatly depend on how a project's code is organized.

 ## File accessibility

 By default, all source files, and therefore all design units, are considered private to the current project.

-An project's manifest allows for users to set the [`public`](./../reference/manifest.md#the-public-field) field, which can store a list of user-defined file patterns for Orbit to consider publicly accessible from outside the project.
+A project's manifest allows for users to set the [`public`](./../reference/manifest.md#the-public-field) field, which can store a list of user-defined file patterns for Orbit to consider publicly accessible from outside the project.

 ## File visibility